-The new law doubles the combined gift and estate tax exemption and the generation-skipping transfer (GST) tax exemption, creating new estate planning opportunities to consider.
+The combined gift and estate tax exemption and the generation-skipping transfer (GST) tax exemption was increased for inflation and presents several estate planning opportunities for taxpayers to consider.

 The gift and estate tax exemptions remain unified so any use of the gift tax exemption during the taxpayer’s lifetime would decrease the estate tax exemption available at death.
-The tax rate for all three taxes remains at 40%.
+The tax rate for all three taxes remains at a maximum of 40%.

-Taxpayers with estates valued at more than $6 million and married couples with estates valued at more than $12 million will have four major factors to consider.
+Taxpayers with estates valued at more than $6 million and married couples with estates valued at more than $12 million will have some factors to consider.

 Married taxpayers with estates between $10 million and $24 million will typically have an estate plan that includes a provision in the living trust to fund a so-called bypass trust.
-This trust would utilize the remaining lifetime exemption of the deceased spouse, while giving the surviving spouse access to funds from it.
-When the surviving spouse passes away, the assets of the bypass trust won’t be includible in the surviving spouse’s estate.
-With the doubling of the estate tax, married taxpayers may want to consider including a provision in their revocable trusts or wills that would give them the flexibility to leave their assets to a trust that qualifies for the marital deduction and use portability to have the entire estate taxed in the surviving spouse’s estate, thereby getting a second basis set up for all assets when the surviving spouse dies.
+This trust would utilize the remaining lifetime exemption of the deceased spouse, while giving the surviving spouse access to the funds in the trust.
+When the surviving spouse passes away, the assets of the bypass trust aren’t included in the surviving spouse’s estate.

 Most states conform to federal basis provisions.
-With state income taxes no longer deductible, taxpayers in high-taxed states such as California could see their federal and marginal tax rates be as high as 50%.
+With state income taxes no longer deductible, taxpayers in high-taxed states such as California could see their federal and marginal tax rates be as high as 50% depending on the type of asset.
 The estate tax rate is 40%.
 Note that there might be an incentive to pay 40% estate tax rate to receive a 50% benefit.

 With income and estate taxes seemingly in constant flux, providing flexibility in an estate plan could prove vital.

-The increased exemption amounts are projected to reduce the number of estates subject to this tax to around 2,000, down from approximately 5,000.
-While the increased exemption amounts may change the way individuals and families plan their estates, there are still many nontax issues to consider, such as asset protection, guardianship of minor children, family business succession, and planning for loved ones with special needs.
+The increased exemption amounts were projected to reduce the number of estates subject to estate tax to around 40% of the past estate returns filed.
+While the increased exemption amounts changed the way individuals and families plan their estates, there are still many nontax issues to consider such as asset protection, guardianship of minor children, family business succession, and planning for loved ones with special needs.

-It also isn’t clear how states will respond to the federal tax law changes.
+Some states have responded to the federal tax law changes.
 If someone lives in a state that imposes its own significant estate tax, many traditional tax-reduction strategies will continue to be relevant on a state level.